 A large open classroom with constant fresh air ventilation and an adjacent kiln-room are located in Doherty Hall.
 The School has five kilns, including a 90 cu. ft. car kiln for easy loading of large sculptures.
 The classroom has numerous worktables and pedestals and storage areas for supplies and student work.
 Students have access to CXC pottery wheels, slab rollers, a clay extruder, and a Blue Bird clay mixer.

 The School of Art digital fabrication facilities include:

 - CNT Motion CNC router

-School of Art students have access to a 4’x4′ CNT Motion Router with 11 piece auto change tool library, vacuum table, dedicated computer control station and 3axis capabilities.
+School of Art students have access to a 4’x4′ CNT Motion CNC Router with 11 piece auto change tool library, vacuum table, dedicated computer control station and 3 axis capabilities.
 This CNC router is capable of cutting materials such as: foam, MDF, a variety of hard and softwoods, machinable plastics and machinable waxes.

-The School of Art laser lab contains an 80 watt laser cutter/engraver with a maximum bed size of 45″x33″ and a 45 watt laser cutter/engraver with a maximum bed size of 18″x24″.
+The School of Art laser lab contains an 80 watt laser cutter/engraver with a maximum bed size of 35″x55″ and a 50 watt laser cutter/engraver with a maximum bed size of 32″x20″.
 These CO2 lasers are capable of cutting and etching acrylic plastic, hard and softwoods, plywoods, masonite, cardboards, papers, and leather.

-The physical computing classroom contains the following making capabilities: soldering, PCB fabrication surface mount soldering with reflow oven, oscilloscope, power supplies, RaspberryPi’s and Udoos.
-This classroom is stocked with an array of components and parts, including: electronics components, analog and digital sensors and breakouts, cameras, sound equipment, lighting equipment, and electromechanical components.
+The physical computing classroom contains workspaces with power supplies and soldering stations for circuit fabrication and kinetic sculpture.
+This classroom is stocked with an array of electronics components, microcontrollers, analog and digital sensors and breakout boards, audio equipment, lighting equipment, and electromechanical components.